stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Those first two tasks, `jshint` and `test` are easy to overlook when rushing an app out the door, but are very important.

 ### JSHint
-The `jshint` task will check with your `.jshintrc` file to learn your preferences, then run it against all of your JS files.
-To get the full run down of your options with JSHint, check [the docs](http://www.jshint.com/docs/#options).
+The `jshint` task will consult with your `.jshintrc` file to learn your preferences, then scan through all of your JS files to make sure your rules are abided by.
+To get the full run down of your options with JSHint, check [the JSHint documentation](http://www.jshint.com/docs/#options).

 ### Test
 The `test` task looks like this: